YuhwaUniverse/Portfolio/README.md

 ## 1. Test Cases:

-#### 1) The 'Starbucks_SignUp' test cases were personally designed on May.09.
-2023.
+#### 1) The 'Starbucks_SignUp' test cases were personally designed on May.09.2023.
 #### 2) The sole purpose of creating them is to include them in my project portfolio.
-#### 3) The E2E test contains ten test cases taht demonstrate the sign-up process for the Starbucks homepage.
+#### 3) The E2E test contains ten test cases that demonstrate the sign-up process for the Starbucks homepage.
 #### 4) The test cases include feature, scenario outlines, conditions, and examples.
 #### 5) The test cases are written in plain English using the Gherkin language.
 #### 6) Starbucks, one of the most popular brands in the U.S., was selected as the subject of this project. <br><br>